 It is important to choose a law firm experienced in aggressively pursuing wrongful death claims to the maximum benefit of their clients.
-At Oshman & Mirisola, LLP, our attorneys give proactive attention to the needs of each family.
+At The Oshman Firm, our attorneys give proactive attention to the needs of each family.

 Contact a Wrongful Death Attorney

 Contact us today at 1 (800) 400-8182, or contact us online for a free case evaluation.
 Our firm utilizes the contingency fee system, where we not only provide free consultations, but never charge a fee unless we are successful in obtaining a settlement or jury verdict on your behalf.

 Frequently Asked Questions About Wrongful Death Claims and Lawsuits

 - Who can file a wrongful death case?